micasense/imageprocessing/README.md

 ### MicaSense RedEdge Image Processing Tutorials

 This repository includes tutorials and examples for processing MicaSense RedEdge and Altum images into usable information using the python programming language.
+RedEdge images captured with firmware 2.1.0 (released June 2017) or newer are required.
+Altum images captured with all firmware versions are supported.

 The intended audience is researchers and developers with some software development experience that want to do their own image processing.
 While a number of commercial tools fully support processing RedEdge data into reflectance maps, there are a number of reasons to process your own data, including controlling the entire radiometric workflow (for academic or publication reasons), pre-processing images to be used in a non-radiometric photogrammetry suite, or processing single sets of 5 images without building a larger map.

 ### What do I need to succeed?